cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/software-engineering-vcs.md

 systems and used a simple directory structure to manage their code.
 Luckily we've moved far beyond this and using a VCS in a software development project is standard by now.

-In the early days quality assurance (QA) in software development projects was severely under developed.
+In the early days, quality assurance (QA) in software development projects, was severely under-developed.
 This changed only slowly with the advent of
-Test-Driven Development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) and the realization that QA was primarily the responsibility of the development team and not of an independent QA team relying on manual texting.
+Test-Driven Development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) and the [realization that QA was primarily the responsibility of the development team](https://github.com/97-things/97-things-every-programmer-should-know/blob/master/en/thing_67/README.md) and not of an independent QA team relying on manual testing.

 The observation that integrating code developed by different contributors caused major headaches if these contributors did not regularly integrate their efforts lead to the habit of continuous integration ([CI](https://en.wikipedia.org/wiki/Continuous_integration)), a practice of merging all